-Students will learn to use sewing machines to a more advanced level.
-They will learn to develop products and create a folio following the product design process.
+Students be able make judgements around selected clothing and items.
+Students will learn to use the sewing machine and overlocker to a more advanced level.
+They will learn to develop products to create a folio following the product design process.